How to Build a Home Flight Simulator in 2022: A Step-by-Step Guide

-First of all, it’s important to make up your mind about your goals, before we start thinking about budgets, gear, software and setups, as this will all depend on what exactly you want to achieve with your home flight simulator.
+First of all, it’s important to make up your mind about your goals, before we start thinking about budgets, gear, software and setups, as this will all depend on what exactly you want to achieve with your home aircraft simulator.

 People build home cockpits for all sorts of reasons.
 You have the aviation enthusiast who just wants to experience the joys of flying virtually for fun.
 These enthusiasts might be young kids, flying on their home computer with just a joystick and headphones, or they might be older people with larger budgets who recreated an entire B737 cockpit in there garage, beating many flight school simulator setups.